 Is it safe for dogs to eat raw cucumber?

-The good news is that cucumbers are generally safe for dogs to eat in small amounts.
-But, you should make sure the cucumber is not treated with chemicals or pesticides, as these can be harmful to your dog.
+The good news is that cucumbers are safe for dogs to eat in small amounts.
+But, make sure the cucumber is not treated with chemicals or pesticides, as these can be harmful to your dog.
 You should also avoid cucumber that has been left out for more than two hours, as this can cause your dog to become sick.
 (Watch out for signs of cucumber toxicity in your dogs such as excessive drooling, vomiting, and diarrhea.)